gameserverapp/Platform/Documentation/docs/dashboard/machines/practical_info.md

 Configure custom Docker parameters using [Docker launch params](/dashboard/game_servers/getting_started/#docker-launch-params).

 ### Mount a folder (symlink equivalent)
-GSA automatically mounts the container server files directory inside the game server (see paths above).
-In cases where you need one or more folders mounted, you can do so by adding the following line to the Docker launch params per folder you want to mount:
+GSA automatically mounts the game server files directory inside the container (see paths above).
+In cases where you need one or more custom folders mounted, you can do so by adding the following line to the Docker launch params, per folder you want to mount:

 `-v C:\path\on\machine:C:\path\inside\container`